 Ohio Revised Code § 2305.10 provides up to two years from the date an individual sustains an injury to file a civil lawsuit for compensatory damages.
 You should contact our paralysis injury attorney in Cincinnati well before the close of the statutory deadline.
 If you do not file your case on time, the court would likely decline to review your claim and resulting in you being unable to collect compensation.

 While paralysis is not always caused by negligence, several preventable accidents can lead to this condition.
 Severe injuries sustained in an auto accident, motorcycle crash, bicycle accident, or fall can cause paralysis.
 Medical errors such as birth injuries can also cause paralysis.
-Our Cincinnati paralysis injury attorney will review your case to determine whether another person or entity is culpable.
+Our paralysis injury lawyers in Cincinnati will review your case to determine whether another person or entity is culpable.

 There are several different types of paralysis, including paraplegia, hemiplegia, monoplegia, and quadriplegia.
 Paraplegia involves the inability to move or manage the extremities from the waist down.
 Hemiplegia, on the other hand, affects a single side of the body.
 Monoplegia is the inability to use one limb, while quadriplegia is the inability to control or sense from the neck down.

 The physical indications of paralysis may extend beyond a lack of mobility or sensation in certain areas of the body.
 Symptoms of a paralysis injury may include fluctuations in certain organs, clotting, numbing sensations, and sexual dysfunction.
 Paralysis can also cause coordination problems, brain fog, verbal difficulties, mood shifts, changes in bodily functions, and spasms.

 It is important to have experienced legal representation from the beginning.
 Our Cincinnati paralysis injury lawyers have a strong understanding of the legal system and laws governing these types of claims and will maximize your chances of successful financial recovery.